-The Georgia Rural Health Innovation Center is proud to announce Jennifer Barkin, PhD, MS, Professor and Vice Chair of Community Medicine, as the Director of the Maternal Health Observership Program.
-Dr. Barkin attended Carnegie Mellon University where she earned a B.S. in Statistics and the University of Pittsburgh’s School of Public Health where she earned degrees in Biostatistics (M.S) and Epidemiology (PhD).
+The Georgia Rural Health Innovation Center (GRHIC) is proud to announce Jennifer Barkin, Ph.D., M.S., professor and vice chair of Community Medicine, as the director of the Maternal Health Observership Program.
+Dr. Barkin earned her B.S. in statistics from Carnegie Mellon University and her master’s in biosatistics and doctorate in epidemiology from the University of Pittsburgh’s School of Public Health.

-The Observership program offers medical students an opportunity to observe the delivery of care firsthand, research relevant maternal health topics, and develop a poster presentation focused on their maternal health interests.
-The GRHIC’s summer maternal health program offers an expanded learning experience for rising second-year medical students interested in practicing obstetrics and gynecology in rural, medically underserved communities.
+The observership program offers medical students an opportunity to observe the delivery of care firsthand, research relevant maternal health topics, and develop a poster presentation focused on their maternal health interests.
+This summer program offers an expanded learning experience for students interested in practicing obstetrics and gynecology in rural, medically underserved communities.